Eortvald/02467_group4/content/data-description.md

 The 1.1 millions reviews are loaded into a pandas dataframe.
 Note that only products and users that have at least 5 reviews are in the dataset.
 Each row in the dataframe corresponds to a review and each column is a variable for the review.
 Below, we've included a snippet of the review dataframe.
-The review are from 2000-08-09 to 2018-10-02
+The reviews are from 2000-08-09 to 2018-10-02.

 <img src="/images/data_example.PNG" title="Snippet of 2 reviews"/>